fsmosca/musketeer-chess/README.md

 #### 7. Elephant
 * Move description
   * It can move like a king as in chess.
-  * It can jump to a distance of 2 squares, horizontally, vertically and diagonally.
+  * It can jump (capture opponent's piece or non-capture to an empty square) to a distance of 2 squares, horizontally, vertically and diagonally.
 * Movement image
   * ![elephant](https://i.imgur.com/j2wgFLe.png)

 #### 8. Hawk
 * Move description
-  * It can jump to a distance of 2 squares, horizontally, vertically and diagonally.
+  * It can jump (capture opponent's piece or non-capture to an empty square) to a distance of 2 squares, horizontally, vertically and diagonally.
-  * It can jump to a distance of 3 squares, horizontally, vertically and diagonally.
+  * It can jump (capture opponent's piece or non-capture to an empty square) to a distance of 3 squares, horizontally, vertically and diagonally.
 * Movement image
   * ![hawk](https://i.imgur.com/EWmlalw.png)